italopessoa/bitcoin-show-mvc/PULL_REQUEST_TEMPLATE.md

 ### Checks
- - [ ] I'm not makin a huge pull request with thousands of files changed
+ - [ ] I'm not making a huge pull request with thousands of files changed
  - [ ] There's already an issue created for the modifications proposed here Fixes # .